needle-mirror/com.unity.adaptiveperformance/Documentation~/user-guide.md

 - ShadowmapResolutionScaler
 - SortingScaler

-### Custom Scaler
+### Custom Scalers

-In order to create custom scaler you need to create a new class that inherits `AdaptivePerformanceScaler`.
+To create custom Scalers, you need to create a new class that inherits `AdaptivePerformanceScaler`.

-The following example shows scaler for controlling texture quality:
+The following example shows a Scaler for controlling texture quality:

 ```
 public class TextureQualityScaler : AdaptivePerformanceScaler
 {